Integrating quantum groups over surfaces: Character varieties and quantization

 \subsection{Classical character varieties from $\Rep G$}

 Recall that $\uch_G(S)$ and $\ch_G(S)$ are respectively the character stack and the character variety defined in the introduction.
-If $S$ is a connected surface of genus $g$ with $n>0$ points removed, $\pi_1(S)$ is the free group on $2g+n-1$ generators, hence
+If $S$ is a connected surface of genus $g$ with $n>0$ points removed, then $\pi_1(S)$ is the free group on $2g+n-1$ generators, hence

-where the quotient is taken with respect to the diagonal adjoint action.
+where the (stacky) quotient is taken with respect to the diagonal adjoint action.
 In that case, the category of quasi-coherent sheaves on $\uch_G(S)$ is easily identified with the category of $\cO(G^{2g+n-1})$-modules in $\Rep G$.
-Comparing with Theorem~\ref{thm:main}, we have: \begin{theorem} If $S$ is a punctured surface, the factorization homology of $S$ with coefficients in $\Rep G$ is naturally identified with the category of quasi-coherent sheaves on $\uch_G(S)$. \end{theorem}
+Comparing with Theorem~\ref{thm:main}, we have: \begin{theorem} If $S$ is a punctured surface, then we have an equivalence of categories,

+between the category of quasi-coherent sheaves on $\uch_G(S)$, and the factorization homology of $S$ with coefficients in $\Rep G$. \end{theorem}

 There is a natural identification $\uch_G(S)\cong Map(S,BG)$ where $BG$ is the classifying stack of $G$.
-Hence, if $X$ is a topological space of dimension $0,1,2$, factorization homology with coefficients in $\Rep U_{\h}(\mf g)$ should be thought of as a quantization of the functor
+We denote by $\Rep_\h G$ the formal version of $\Repq G$, defined as in Section~\ref{qg-defs} but using the formal quantum group $U_\h(\mf g)$ instead.
+Hence, if $X$ is a topological space of dimension $0,1,2$, factorization homology with coefficients in $\Rep_\h G $ should be thought of as a quantization of the functor

-In~\cite{Pantev2011} (see also~\cite{Toen2014}) the authors prove that the classifying stack $BG$ has a canonical 2-shifted symplectic structure induced by the Killing form on $\mf g$.
-It gives rise by integration/pull-back to a 0-shifted symplectic structure on $\uch_G(S)$ which is a stacky version of the Poisson structure on the affine algebraic variety $\ch_G(S)$.
+In~\cite{Pantev2013} (see also~\cite{Toen2014}) the authors prove that the classifying stack $BG$ has a canonical 2-shifted symplectic structure induced by the Killing form on $\mf g$.
+It gives rise by integration/pull-back to a 0-shifted Poisson structure on $\uch_G(S)$ (symplectic when $S$ is closed) which is a stacky version of the Poisson structure on the affine algebraic variety $\ch_G(S)$.
 The category $\int_{S}\cA$ is a quantization of this structure.

-The main goal of this section is to show that our construction also provide a genuine quantization of the Poisson algebra of function on the categorical quotient $\ch_G(S)$.
+The main goal of this section is to show directly that our constructions also provide a quantization of the Poisson algebra of functions on the categorical quotient $\ch_G(S)$, in the sense of deformation quantization.